Table of Contents

 We’ve all been through hard times at some point.
-Loss of a job, our house goes down in value and stays there for years, the stock market crashes 50% seemingly out of nowhere.
-We’ve also experienced good times – where most everyone is employed if they want a job, stocks and housing ticks upward, people are buying new cars, going out to eat, and spending money.
+We lose a job, our house goes down in value and stays there for years, the stock market crashes 50 percent seemingly out of nowhere.
+We’ve also experienced good times – where most everyone is employed if they want a job, stocks and housing are ticking upward, and people are buying new cars, going out to eat, and spending money.
 Each of these up and down cycles can go on for years.
 So why does this even happen?
-This How The Economic Machine Works Video by Ray Dalio explains just this.
+The following video by Ray Dalio How The Economic Machine Works explains.

-Every 7-10 years throughout modern history the economy tanks and it seems to blindside us all.
-These are actually part of economic cycles, driven by mechanical forces in our society, laws, but rooted mostly in human nature, as illustrated by Ray Dalio in this video called The Economic Machine.
-They happen over and over again like clockwork, in nearly every single country, throughout modern history going back centuries.
+Every 7-10 years throughout modern history, the economy tanks.
+It seems to blindside us all, but it’s actually part of an ongoing economic cycle, driven by mechanical forces in our society (laws and structure), but rooted mostly in human nature, as Dalio illustrates in his video.
+These cycles happen over and over again like clockwork, in nearly every single country, throughout centuries of modern history.

 “History doesn’t repeat itself but it often rhymes.”Mark Twain